 Signal/Telegram/SMS 2FA support

 The second main security feature in Nextcloud 14 is a new second factor authentication provider.
 2-factor authentication improves the security of authentication by using a second way of ensuring only the right person can log in: besides a password, a code from a device like a phone has to be entered.
 New in this release is the ‘gateway’ 2-factor provider.
-It allows use of the secure messaging apps Signal and Telegram as well as various SMS gateways as second factor to secure their authentication.
+It allows use of the secure messaging apps Signal and Telegram as well as various SMS gateways as a second factor to secure their authentication.
 Most up-to-date applications communicating with Nextcloud now use Login flow so you will be able to log in just like you would on the web, including, but not limited to SMS-based authentication.
 Absent support for the Login flow, your legacy applications will accept device passwords.

 Note that especially the Signal authentication support relies on a third party docker container, so take some care with it.
 You can learn more on this page.